kr0lik/laravel-dto-to-swagger/README.md

 Auto generation swagger from Laravel routing and strongly typed data for routes (Use DTO for request and response data).

+*You can use laravel-dto-to-swagger togather with spatie/laravel-data packege and swagger will be fully automated and very simple.

 ## Install
 ```
 $ composer require kr0lik/laravel-dto-to-swagger